JakeNVanderkruk/ePortfolio/README.md

 # ePortfolio
 ePortfolio of evidence of works
 1. Explain communication concepts and strategies
+    - Created a [document](Communication%20concepts%20and%20strategies.docx) explaining communication concepts and strategies
 2. Show confidence and skills in oral communications and presentations
-    - [Presented a project](Jake%20Vanderkruk%20-%20ICT%20Project%20Management.docx) that was created and managed in taiga
+    - Presented a [project](Jake%20Vanderkruk%20-%20ICT%20Project%20Management.docx) that was created and managed in taiga
 3. Work effectively as a part of a team
     - Cowrote an [article summary](Week%206%20writing%20mob.docx) on the topic of global virtual teams
 4. Communicate effectively in a professional context